CloudCannon/urban-jekyll-bookshop-template/README.md

 ## Develop

-Hydra was built with [Jekyll](http://jekyllrb.com/) version 4.2.0, but should support newer versions as well.
+Urban was built with [Jekyll](http://jekyllrb.com/) version 4.2.0, but should support newer versions as well.

 Install the dependencies for Bookshop: